saharama/saharama.github.io/essays/eggs-and-ethics.md

 <img class="ui large right floated rounded image" src="../images/ethics-animalXing.jpg">

-Finally, present your conclusions: what is your personal opinion as to the ethical stance to be taken?

 Let's be real here.
-Many people dread the days after Easter, for those are the melancholy days where we must consume all of the eggs that children dyed on the day prior.
+Many people dread the days after Easter, for those are the melancholy days where we must consume all of the eggs that kids dyed on the day prior.
 In the same way, many people find a code of ethics to be a hindrance to their work.
-On the contrary, a code of ethics serves as a guideline as basis for good moral decisions in engineering.

-There will always be some "egg" heads who

-foundation 4: making a positive impact on the world
+Some "egg" heads may simply find it a hassle to think about such things.
+Just as we need to eat all of the leftover dyed eggs, software engineers must consider and minimize potential risks, social complications, and the privacy and well-being of each living thing.
+By doing so, we can increase the quality of life for people around the world.